- Pandemic survey and returning to classes

 Students and staff will need to practice physical distancing in schools.
 This may include smaller classrooms and group sizes and managing traffic areas in common areas like hallways and cafeterias and staggering pick-up and drop-off times and recess and lunch.

-Students will need to wash their hands before they come to school and frequently during the day.
+Students and school staff will need to wash or sanitize their hands before they come to school and frequently during the day.

 Cleaning and disinfecting

 All schools will be cleaned and disinfected with disinfectants approved by Health Canada.
-There will be more frequent cleaning of high-touch areas and equipment like washrooms, light switches, door knobs, desk and computers.
+There will be more frequent cleaning of high-touch areas and equipment like washrooms, light switches, doorknobs, desks and computers.